seananderson/metafolio/inst/ms/ms.md

 for a metapopulation might therefore consider how conservation actions affect the weight of each population in a metapopulation portfolio.
 This investment weight could represent the conservation budget or the habitat conserved for each population.
-The population growth rate could then represent the rate of return and the variability of that growth rate a metric of risk.
+The population growth rate is then analogous to the rate of return and the variability of that growth rate a metric of risk.
 Environmental conditions could represent the financial market conditions.
 Given this interpretation, ecological managers could consider how various conservation strategies affect the expected risk and return of their ecological portfolio.

-The migration of Pacific salmon biomass profoundly influences aquatic and terrestrial coastal ecosystems throughout the North Pacific ocean from Korea to California (TODO HOCKING...).
+The migration of Pacific salmon biomass profoundly influences aquatic and terrestrial coastal ecosystems throughout the North Pacific ocean from Korea to California (TODO REF).
 Managing Pacific salmon under the uncertainty of climate change is an ideal scenario to consider through the lens of portfolio theory for three reasons.
-(1) Pacific salmon form metapopulations [@rieman2000; @schtickzelle2007] and we can consider, for example, the metapopulation in a river-catchment as a portfolio and the stream populations as assets [@schindler2010; @moore2010; @yeakel2013].
+(1) Pacific salmon form some of the best understood metapopulations [@rieman2000; @schtickzelle2007; @anderson2013] and we can consider, for example, the metapopulation in a river-catchment as a portfolio and the stream populations as assets [@schindler2010; @moore2010; @yeakel2013].
 Fisheries often integrate across multiple populations, acting as investors in the salmon portfolio [@hilborn2003].
 Fisheries managers and conservation agencies can act as portfolio managers by choosing which salmon habitat to prioritize for protection or restoration.
 Indeed, recovery goals for Pacific salmon are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions [@mcelhany2000].
 (2) Many Pacific salmon metapopulations are highly threatened [e.g. @gustafson2007] and will likely become more at risk as threats such as overfishing, damming, logging, and particularly changing climate, intensify [e.g. @lackey2003].
-(3) Although civil society allocates extensive resources to conserving salmon due to their high social, cultural, and economic value, the scale of the problem demands prioritization of conservation efforts [@allendorf1997; @ruckelshaus2002].
+(3) Given the scale and variety of the problems facing salmon, some prioritization will be required to recover these highly-valued, even iconic species [@allendorf1997; @ruckelshaus2002].

 Two key mechanisms can generate the asynchrony in metapopulation dynamics that is critical to a diversified portfolio.
 First, localized habitat features can filter larger-scale environments, generating unique conditions for populations [@schindler2008] (*sensu* the Moran effect).
-Second, salmon populations may response differently to environmental variability [i.e. response diversity, @elmqvist2003; and biocomplexity, @hilborn2003].
-This mechanism can result from unique local adaptations and traits [@crozier2008;
+Second, salmon populations may respond differently to environmental variability [i.e. response diversity,
-@fraser2011; @eliason2011] In reality, these mechanisms can interact.
-For example, salmonid response diversity in the marine environment can be driven by adaptation to localized freshwater environments [@johnson2013a].
+@elmqvist2003; and biocomplexity, @hilborn2003].
+This mechanism can result from unique local adaptations and traits [@crozier2008; @fraser2011; @eliason2011] In reality, these mechanisms can interact.
+For example, salmon response diversity in the marine environment can be driven by adaptation to localized freshwater environments [@johnson2013a].

 In addition to posing perhaps the greatest threat to global biodiversity in general [@thomas2004], climate warming poses a particular threat to